JamesMura/bootstrap/developer-faq.md

 setting up a layer for categorical polls.
 Look in the same place as shown above for the features.xml file for the layer and ensure that under the <virtualTable> entry has the same name as the name of the layer you have created

+Geoserver does not show data in geoserver db.
+It could be that it cannot connect to the DB.
+Check the geoserver.log to find out if it is complaining about failure to connect to the DB.
+If it is the case, ensure that the 'datastore.xml' is configured correctly.